4 Tips to a successful tradition

 But why are traditions important to us?

 A family is defined as a group of two or more people that share the same purpose and “share the same traditions”.
-I often see families that live together, yet they everyone is “doing their own thing”.
-Dad is hooked on the TV; mom is on Facebook, sister on her cell phone and brother on the Xbox.
-So, what’s the point of actually having a family or being in a relationship if we do not actually act as one?
+I often see families that live together, yet everyone is “doing their own thing”.
+Dad is hooked on the TV; mom is on Facebook, sister on her cell phone, and brother on the Xbox.
+So, what’s the point of actually having a family or being in a relationship if we do not act like one?
 Although a tradition is something incredibly simple, it requires serious commitment to achieve.

 Here are 4 points to establish a successful tradition

 1. Pick Something Meaningful

 We have to consider what is important for our loved ones or us.
 Traditions are not just gifts and turkey.
 We can develop things that help us stay together and celebrate accomplishments.
 A trip to Baskin-Robbins after our kid’s doctor’s appointment, a monthly lunch with a friend or a trip to a fun place to celebrate a good report card are examples of how a tradition can be used.
 A tradition can also be a personal one, such as a trip to the spa every first paycheck of the month or a trip to the movie theater every other Sunday.
 Whatever you choose, it has to be important to you.

 One of the main problems people have when establishing a tradition is that they want to establish some sort of a grant extravagant event.
 “You are gonna get a trip to Disneyland every time you get a good report card!”
 We often promise things that are not financially possible to commit to.
 In other words, we have to choose something that we will actually be able to do at all times and know our budget beforehand.
 For example, having a movie night once a week doesn’t mean going to the movie theater and spending five hundred dollars on popcorn and drinks every time.
 It can also mean going toRed Box and having your favorite snack at home when the movie theater is not possible.